Barr Blasts Hollywood, Big Tech For 'Kowtowing' To China

 China invaded Tibet in 1950 and since has suppressed movements there for autonomy or independence.

-Barr slaps big tech
+Barr slaps Big Tech

 America's film industry "is far from alone in kowtowing" to the Chinese government, Barr said, adding that U.S. tech companies "have also allowed themselves to become pawns of Chinese influence."